 But when that behaviour is the norm rather than the exception i.e. your child has been labelled as a “preschool bully”, there needs to be intentional and consistent intervention.
 These behavioural patterns must be changed while the child is still moldable and changeable.

 There are two sides of the proverbial fence when it comes to preschool bullies: the ‘victim’ side and the ‘perpetrator’ side.

 If your child is the perpetrator, the first and sometimes most difficult task is to admit to yourself that your child needs behaviour modification.
 Once you realise this, you need to determine the source or reason for their behaviour.

 You can start by answering these questions:

 1. Has your child been through a traumatic situation such as divorce, abuse (or witnessed spousal abuse), a natural disaster or death of a close family member?

 2. Is there a physical or medical reason for their behaviour such as a chemical imbalance or food allergies?

 3. Is your child mirroring an atmosphere of aggression?

 4. Is your child experiencing extreme fear or anxiety in social settings?

-Once you have determined the reason behind your child’s behavior, the next step is to make changes in their lifestyle so that they will in turn exchange their bully behavior for kindness and positive social interaction:
+Once you have determined the reason behind your child’s behaviour, the next step is to make changes in their lifestyle so that they will in turn exchange their bully behaviour for kindness and positive social interaction.